arnavsirigere/Discord-RPS-Bot/README.md

 ## Leaderboard

+`rps! leaderboard` - To see the entire leaderboard

-`rps! leaderboard` - To see what place you are at in the leaderboard
+`rps! leaderboard me` - To see what place you stand at in the leaderboard

 `rps! leaderboard [n]` - To see the top n players in the leaderboard